RustyRich020/Factorio/factorio-ms-todo-sync/factorio-ms-todo-sync/README.md

   - Optional **RCON** integration: send `/todo add "<title>" ##meta={...}` to Factorio
 - `package.json` with scripts for common actions
 - `test/sample_changes.jsonl` to dry-run without Factorio
+- `sync.tmpl` contains the raw `<SYNC_CONTENT>...</SYNC_CONTENT>` fragment. `sync.mjs` now reads this template and exports it as `syncContent` (named export), provides a default export for compatibility, and an async loader `loadSyncContent()` for consumers that prefer async I/O.
+- A lightweight test script was added: run `npm test` to execute `test/sync.test.mjs`, which validates the template export.

 ---